wso2/docs-mi/en/docs/reference/connectors/smpp-connector/smpp-inbound-endpoint-example.md

-# SMPP Inbound Endpoint Example
+# SMPP inbound endpoint example

 The SMPP inbound endpoint allows you to consume messages from SMSC.
 The WSO2 SMPP inbound endpoint acts as a message consumer.
 It creates a connection with the SMSC, then listens over a port to consume only SMS messages from the SMSC and injects the messages into the integration sequence.
 It will receive alert notifications or will notify when a data short message is accepted.